MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Introduction

 \section{Introduction}

-Characterising the physics of galaxies at redshift z$\sim 2-3$, during the peak of the cosmic star-formation, feedback, and black holes activity, has represented one of the most relevant goals for the astronomical community over almost the past three decades.
-As 8-to-10m-class telescopes came on sky, paramount efforts have been devoted to perform NIR spectroscopy from the ground, aimed at observing the optical spectral features required to probe the physical conditions of gas and stars in these systems \citep[e.g.][]{Pettini_LBGs_2001, steidel_lyman_2003, erb_h_2006, maiolino_amaze_2008, mannucci_lsd_2009,shapley_physical_2011, steidel_strong_2014, sanders_mosdef_2015, shapley_mosdef_2015, strom_measuring_2018, kashino_fmos-cosmos_2019}.
-Because of the large cosmological distance of these sources however, in most cases the investigation was limited to the brightest emission lines detectable in the spectra, originating from either recombination of hydrogen atoms or collisional excitation of some of the most abundant metal ions (e.g. oxygen, nitrogen, sulfur) present in the gas-phase of the interstellar medium (ISM) of galaxies.
-Therefore, despite the tremendous advancement in our understanding of galaxy properties at these epochs provided by such extensive programmes, several spectral features remained just too faint to be probed by ground-based instrumentation, hiding within the noise of even the deepest observations.
+Characterizing the physics of galaxies at redshift z$\sim 2-3$, during the peak of cosmic star-formation, feedback, and black hole activity, has represented one of the most relevant goals for the astronomical community over almost the past three decades.
+With the advent of 8-10m-class telescopes, paramount efforts have been devoted to perform near-infrared (NIR) spectroscopy from the ground, aimed at observing the optical spectral features required to probe the physical conditions of gas and stars in these systems \citep[e.g.,][]{Pettini_LBGs_2001, steidel_lyman_2003, erb_h_2006, maiolino_amaze_2008, mannucci_lsd_2009,shapley_physical_2011, steidel_strong_2014, sanders_mosdef_2015, shapley_mosdef_2015, strom_measuring_2018, kashino_fmos-cosmos_2019}.
+Because of the large cosmological distance of these sources, however, in most cases the investigation was limited to the brightest emission lines detectable in the spectra, originating from either recombination of hydrogen atoms or collisional excitation of some of the most abundant metal ions (e.g., oxygen, nitrogen, sulfur) present in the gas-phase of the interstellar medium (ISM) of galaxies.
+Therefore, despite the tremendous advancement in our understanding of galaxy properties at these epochs provided by such extensive programs, several spectral features remained just too faint to be probed by ground-based instrumentation, hiding within the noise of even the deepest observations.